RealImpactAnalytics/trumania/README.md

 mkdir -p /path/to/your/project
 cd /path/to/your/project

-# then simply add a dependency towards the location where you downloaded trumania:
+# make sure /path/to/trumania/ is the absolute path where trumania is stored
 pipenv install -e /path/to/trumania/
 ```